Earl of Leven: Present peer

 Alexander Ian Leslie-Melville, 16th (or 17th) Earl of Leven (born 29 November 1984) is the only son of David Alexander Leslie-Melville, Lord Balgonie, and his wife Julia Clare Critchley.
 His father, who was the elder son of the 14th Earl, was killed in 2007 in a skiing accident at Verbier.
 He succeeded his grandfather to the peerages on 7 April 2012.

 The heir presumptive is the present holder's uncle Hon.
-Archibald Ronald Leslie-Melville (born 1957), whose heir presumptive is the present peer's first cousin once removed James Hugh Leslie-Melville (born 1960), a grandson of the 13th Earl, whose heir is his elder son John Alistair Leslie-Melville (born 1991).
+Archibald Ronald Leslie-Melville (born 1957), whose heir presumptive is the present peer's first cousin once removed James Hugh Leslie-Melville (born 1960), a grandson of the 13th Earl by the Hon.
+George David Leslie Melville (1924–1997), the younger twin brother of the 14th Earl.
+Leslie-Melville's heir is his elder son John Alistair Leslie-Melville (born 1991).